Nicki Figgins Counselling

 As your counsellor, I’m not there to tell you what to talk about – I will, however, help you to work out what it is that you’d like to focus on.
 There’s no pressure and it’s important to take things at your own pace.
 There will be silences in the sessions where you feel you may ‘clam up’ and don’t know what to say but please be reassured that this is part of the work.
 The silences give important space for us to think and reflect, then the conversation will begin again naturally.
 You might find that memories of your childhood and early relationships come up in conversation, as well as your friends and family.
 You might discuss your thoughts and emotions, your behaviour and things that you find difficult, or there may be a specific issue you want to focus on, such as anxiety or bereavement.

-Counselling can be hard sometimes; you’ll be talking through issues you find difficult and this can bring lots of emotions to the surface.
+Counselling and psychotherapy can be hard sometimes; you’ll be talking through issues you find difficult and this can bring lots of emotions to the surface.
 Try to be patient and know that it’s OK if you struggle – the process takes time and it’s normal to find it challenging.
 It’s important to remember that not every session will feel as helpful as others but that’s common; I’m trained to help you reach the goals that we set and will help you move in the right direction.

 Is it normal to feel nervous?